By viewing this site you agree to our use of cookies.

 Estate Maintenance

-The general maintenance of the public areas encapsulating road and paths, lighting, plumbing, and electricity.
+The general maintenance of the public areas, encapsulating roads and paths, lighting, plumbing and electricity.
 Tendering for and monitoring of services and contractors to ensure best value for residents.
 Control and execution of the painting budget.

 Security of public areas, surveillance of compliance to covenants with regard to parking, signed vehicles, tax discs and waste bins.
 Collaboration with sub committees over events.